RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-eth-proxy-contract-0.1.0-DRAFT.md

 ## Description

 This extension allows the payments and the refunds to be made in Ethereum tokens on the Ethereum blockchain.
 The payment is made through a proxy contract.
-This proxy contract does the Ethereum token transfer on behalf of the user.
+This proxy contract performs the transfer of ethers on behalf of the user.
 The contract ensures a link between an Ethereum transfer and a request through a `paymentReference`.
 This `paymentReference` consists of the last 8 bytes of a salted hash of the requestId: `last8Bytes(hash(lowercase(requestId + salt + address)))`: